felgueres/cs/README.md

 - Serial/Deserial of binary tree
 - The ops of dequeing and queuing is constant - O(1) -, so total time devoted to queing and dequeing is O(V), scanning the adjency lists take O(E), therefore this algo takes O(V+E)

-Relaxation
-- For each vertex v in V, maintain an attribute v.d, which is an upper bound on the weight of a shortest path
-- Tests whether we can improve shortest path to v found so far by going through u, if so, updating v.d and v.pi
-- Shortest paths differ in how many times you relax per edge, Djisktra exactly once, Bellman-Ford (V-1)
-- Note that bellman-ford is designed for digraphs, using on undigraphs is super complex

-DFS.
+**DFS**.
 Path finding in trees and graphs
 - Edge types has info about relationship between edges
 - Backtracking properties.
 Reversible to previous state, ensures exploration of all paths
 - Keeping track of times.
 Serves to find timeline of exploration, useful for detecting cycles and understanding graph
 - Complexity in its base case is O(V+E) on an adj list and O(V^2) on a matrix
 - Initalizing the algo takes V, visiting the nodes takes E

-Edges:
+**Edge types**
 - tree edges. edge (u,v) if v first discovered by exploring (u,v)
 - back edges. edge (u,v) connecting vertex u to ancestor v. self-loops in directed graphs are also back edges
 - forward edges. edge (u,v) connecting vertex u to descendant v in tree. nontree edge
 - cross edges. all other edges connecting vertices as long as one is not descendant on another

-TopoSort.
+**Relaxation**
+- For each vertex v in V, maintain an attribute v.d, which is an upper bound on the weight of a shortest path
+- Tests whether we can improve shortest path to v found so far by going through u, if so, updating v.d and v.pi
+- Shortest paths differ in how many times you relax per edge, Djisktra exactly once, Bellman-Ford (V-1)
+- Note that bellman-ford is designed for digraphs, using on undigraphs is super complex

+**TopoSort**.
 Order DAG such that for every vertex U to V, U comes before V in the ordering.
 - Good for longest or shortest path finding in linear time

-Strongly Connected Components.
+**Strongly Connected Components**.
 Maximal set of vertices such that there is a path from U to V and a path from V to U (one way are not strongly connected)
 - By decomposing into SCC you can analyze dependencies in networks like software modules, social graphs and websites

-Minimum spanning trees (MST).
+**Minimum spanning trees (MST)**.
 Connects all weighted vertices with minimum total weight.
 - Wire an electronic circuit with least amount of wire
 - Algorithms: MST-Generic, Kruskal, Prim, MST-Reduce